canonical/tf-lite-examples-snap/ubuntu-core-image/README.md

 Add the contents of [additions-to-gadget.yaml](additions-to-gadget.yaml) to [gadget.yaml](pi-gadget/gadget.yaml).
 If you want to preconfigure WiFI, change the SSID and password in `gadget.yaml`.
+Add your Landscape account name if you want the device to automatically register as a pending device.

 In [Makefile](pi-gadget/Makefile) on line 150 change `fkms` to `kms`.